NATIONAL MISSING PERSONS DAY

 It might be surprising to learn that every day in the United States, approximately 2,300 people are reported missing.
-For those who make the report and wait at home for their loved one or are actively looking for them, those numbers no longer surprise them.
+However, anyone making the report, waiting at home for their loved one or actively looking for them, those numbers no longer surprise.

 Everyone has a friend, mother, sibling, child, neighbor or coworker they see every day.
 No one expects to have them mysteriously and with no explanation to disappear from their lives.
-It’s a challenging thought to contemplate, which is why it’s often hard to attract the attention of those unfamiliar with the missing person to become involved.
+It’s a challenging thought.
+One so difficult to contemplate, it makes it hard to attract the attention of those unfamiliar with the missing person to become involved.

 We often think it won’t happen to us.
 When a person goes missing, it can be an adult as often as it is a child.
 Women disappear more than men and seniors are at risk, too.
 Health risks, natural disasters, unplanned circumstances and of course, those who are taken against their will fall into the list of statistics.
 They can all apply to us.

 According to the 2016 National Crime Information Center’s stastics, there were 88,040 active missing person records.

 The families of those who go missing, need the support of neighbors and friends.
 They need our support to continue the search, to keep getting the word out.
 At the same time, make a plan for your own family.
 Make it a priority to take the simple steps to be educated and aware.

 Fortunately, in today’s digital world it’s easier than ever.
 National Missing Persons Day encourages you to be alert, share their names, their pictures and bring them home to their families.